Skip to content

 4. Or you can chain a source-synced tag using .atlanTag() and the AtlanTag.of() helper that takes a SourceTagAttachment object.

-7. When you save the object, you must send true to the optional parameter to replace tags (otherwise all tags in your request will be ignored).
+8. When you save the object, you must send true to the optional parameter to replace tags (otherwise all tags in your request will be ignored).
+Because this operation will persist the asset in Atlan, you must provide it an AtlanClient through which to connect to the tenant.

 Replace tags on multiple assets